-AJAA has created childhood memories for youth athletes since 1963!
+Avon Youth Sports (formerly AJAA) has created childhood memories for youth athletes since 1963!
 The organization started as a baseball organization and has grown to offer our community 21 sports programs, making it the largest youth sports organization in Hendricks County.
-Our members and partners have grown to approximately 20% of the Avon community.
-Join us in celebrating 60 years of growth and we look forward to what the future holds for this amazing organization!
+Our participant numbers have grown to approximately 20% of the Avon community!